 Mom speaks, “This is not your fault, Timmy.
 Don’t blame yourself.”

 What?
 Blame myself for their loveless, boring lives?
 My head is spinning.
-All I felt is how mad I am that they keep calling me Timmy.
+All I feel is how mad I am that they keep calling me Timmy.

 “What do you want from me?
 What can I do?”